 Under the new DoD 2020 policy, sites that report below the method reporting limit are to be retested every three years, while systems that exceed the reporting limit are to be sampled quarterly for one year, and once every two years until results are below the method reporting limit.
 Laboratory results for all samples collected will be provided on the installation’s consumer confidence reports.

-PFCs are man-made chemicals persistent in the environment that are not absorbed well in soil and could migrate to groundwater.
-PFCs have been used since the 1950s in a variety of products and substances because of their stain and water repellant properties; the most common historical Navy use of the substances has been in Aqueous Film-Forming Foam (AFFF), a fire extinguishing agent.
-At this time PFCs are considered emerging contaminants for which there are no Safe Drinking Water Act (SDWA) regulatory standards.
-The Environmental Protection Agency (EPA) is working to improve its understanding of PFCs to determine if safe drinking water regulatory limits are needed.
-The Navy is following the EPA’s guideline for unregulated contaminate monitoring, including only using laboratories approved by EPA to perform the PFC analysis.
+PFAS substances are man-made chemicals persistent in the environment that are not absorbed well in soil and could travel to groundwater.
+PFAS substances have been used since the 1950s in a variety of products and substances because of their stain and water repellant properties; the most common historical Navy use of the substances has been in Aqueous Film-Forming Foam (AFFF), a fire extinguishing agent used on our installations.
+At this time PFAS substances are considered emerging contaminants for which there are no Safe Drinking Water Act (SDWA) regulatory standards.
+The EPA is working to improve its understanding of PFAS to determine if safe drinking water regulatory limits are needed.
+The Navy is following the EPA’s guideline for unregulated contaminate monitoring, including only using laboratories approved by EPA to perform the PFAS analysis.

 To provide Americans, including the most sensitive populations, with a margin of protection from a lifetime of exposure to Perfluorooctanoic acid (PFOA) and Perfluorooctanesulfonic acid (PFOS)from drinking water, EPA issued a lifetime health advisory of 70 parts per trillion.
 Health advisories are non-enforceable and non-regulatory, but rather provide information to state agencies and public health officials which further inform actions that should be taken to reduce exposure.
 The EPA is currently studying PFAS to determine if national regulation is needed; however some states have begun to regulate individual PFAS compounds.